 - (a) Meal periods shall not be less than one-half (1/2) hour nor more than one (1) hour in length.
-Not more than one meal period shall be deducted from work time for an employee during the minimum call.
-(A second meal period may be deducted from work time for those employees who work in excess of the minimum call.) - (b) The employee's first meal period should commence within six (6) hours following the time of first call for the day; succeeding meal periods shall commence within six (6) hours after the end of the preceding meal period.
-An employee's first meal period shall commence no earlier than three (3) hours after such employee reports for work except for persons called in earlier than the regular crew call who are provided with a non-deductible breakfast in which case their first deductible meal period will be due at the same time as the meal is due for the regular crew. - (c) The first deductible meal period may be extended by fifteen minutes to complete a set up and a second deductible meal period may be extended by thirty minutes to complete a set up and/or wrap.
+Not more than one (1) meal period shall be deducted from work time for an employee during the minimum call.
+(A second meal period may be deducted from work time for those employees who work in excess of the minimum call.) - (b) The employee's first meal period shall commence within six (6) hours following the time of first call for the day; succeeding meal periods shall commence within six (6) hours after the end of the preceding meal period.
+An employee's first meal period shall commence no earlier than three (3) hours after such employee reports for work except for persons called in earlier than the regular crew call who are provided with a non-deductible breakfast in which case their first deductible meal period will be due at the same time as the meal is due for the regular crew.
+An employee who is provided a non-deductible breakfast shall be given a reasonable opportunity to sit down and eat without working.

+- (c) The first deductible meal period may be extended by twelve (12) minutes to complete a set up and a second deductible meal period may be extended by thirty (30) minutes to complete a set up and/or wrap.
 Extensions of the meal periods are not to be scheduled and, if exceeded, meal penalties shall relate back to the time the meal was otherwise due.
-Any second meal, excluding a non-deductible breakfast, may be a non-deductible walking meal, provided each employee is given a reasonable opportunity to eat and is dismissed within two (2) hours from the time the meal was otherwise due. - (d) A meal penalty allowance for delayed meals shall be computed as follows: - (1) First 3/4 hour meal delay or fraction thereof......\$8.50
+Any second meal, excluding a non-deductible breakfast, may be a non-deductible walking meal, provided each employee is given a reasonable opportunity to eat and is dismissed within two (2) hours from the time the meal was otherwise due. - (d) A meal penalty allowance for delayed meals shall be computed as follows: